MaCFP/matl-db/Wood/Calibration_Data/FZJ/README.md

 ## Experimental Conditions: Microscale Combustion Calorimetry (MCC)

-Mass down-scaling runs have been conducted at 60 K/min, to ensure that the experiment was conducted under the appropriate conditions.
-From these runs it could be determine determined that a sample mass between 2 mg to 4 mg is appropriate for the setup (sample preparation, crucible, device, purge gas, ...).
+Mass down-scaling runs have been performed at 60 K/min, to ensure that the experiments were conducted under the appropriate conditions.
+From these runs it could be determined that a sample mass between 2 mg to 4 mg is appropriate for the setup (sample preparation, crucible, device, purge gas, ...).
 It was observed that sample masses above 4 mg would start to compress in the crucible under their own weight, while below 2 mg the measured signal started to weaken.
 To enable a strong signal for the lower heating rates,